Nursing, Vocational (VN)

 - Licensed Vocational Nurses are prepared to function as a member of the health-care team by exercising sound judgment based on preparation, knowledge, skills, understanding and past experiences in nursing situations.

-- The licensed vocational does a large share of the direct patient care in health facilities today.
+- The licensed vocational nurse does a large share of the direct patient care in health facilities today.
 The licensed vocational nurse participates in planning, implementation, and evaluation of nursing care in all settings where nursing takes place.
-Generally, this means providing for the emotional and physical comfort and safety of patients; observing and recording and reporting to appropriate persons, changes in patients’ symptoms and conditions; performing more specialized nursing functions such as administering treatments; and assisting with rehabilitation.
+Generally, this means providing for the emotional and physical comfort and safety of patients; observing, recording, and reporting changes in patients’ symptoms and conditions; performing more specialized nursing functions such as administering treatments; and assisting with rehabilitation.

 Licensed Vocational Nurses work in modern, well-equipped medical facilities and generally work a 40-hour week, including nights, weekends, and holidays on a rotating shift basis.